 Men are more likely to be affected by polycythemia vera, patients are usually older than 60 years of age and a previous history of exposure to radiation can be elicited in a significant number of cases.

 Phlebotomy can be used to lower the iron load associated with an elevated red blood cell count.
 Hydroxyurea can be used to lower the number of red blood cells.
 Aspirin and antihistamines have been used to lower itchiness.

 Complications of polycythemia vera include blood cancer, bleeding and clotting disorders.
 It has no cure, however, medications cn control the progression of the disease.

-Essential thrombocytosis may mimic secondary thrombocytosis, primary myelofibrosis, polycythemia vera and chronic myelogenous leukemia.
-Complications of essential thrombocytosis include stroke, heart attack and bleeding disorders.
-Median survival of the patients with essential thrombocytosis is 20 years.
+Essential thrombocytosis may mimic secondary thrombocytosis, primary myelofibrosis, polycythemia vera, and chronic myelogenous leukemia.
+Complications of essential thrombocytosis include stroke, heart attack, and bleeding disorders.
+The median survival of the patients with essential thrombocytosis is 20 years.

 Patients can develop anemia, weight loss and fever due to opportunistic infections and are at an increased risk of bleeding complications.
 Exposure to benzene and toluene has been linked to an increased risk of myelofibrosis.

 Chronic myelogenous leukemia